Mjavala/MQTT_MURI/readme.md

 -   Hasura -  docker image: hasura/graphql-engine:v1.0.0-alpha20
 -   timescaledb - docker image: timescale/timescaledb:latest-pg12 | postgres (v12.2)
 -   Docker compose file example:
+-   Note: This setup runs with default postgres database, if you'd like to make your own, after you run this yaml file, create the new database and change the ``HASURA_GRAPHQL_DATABASE_URL`` variable to reflect changes
 ```yaml
 version: '2'
 services: